unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-08-23-memory-is-a-governance-problem-not-just-a-vector-database.md

 title: "Memory Is a Governance Problem, Not Just a Vector Database"
 date: 2026-08-23 08:00:00 -0500
 categories: [technology]
-tags: [ai, agent-optimization, agent-workflows, memory, knowledge-management, governance, local-first, privacy, retrieval, macos]
+tags: [ai, agent-operations, ai-agents, memory, knowledge-management, governance, local-first, privacy, retrieval, macos]
 image: /assets/images/blog/agent-optimization/post-03-memory-governance-hero.png
 excerpt: "A relevant memory from the wrong context is not a better result; it is a disclosure.
 I moved authorization ahead of ranking and kept durable authority separate from disposable retrieval state."
 series: "Local First AI and Agent Operations"